mehulagg/gitlab/doc/administration/gitaly/index.md

   for Git repository data, except for the [Elasticsearch indexer](https://gitlab.com/gitlab-org/gitlab-elasticsearch-indexer).
 - From GitLab 11.8, the Elasticsearch indexer also uses Gitaly for data access.
-NFS can still be leveraged for redundancy on block-level Git data, but has to be mounted only on the Gitaly servers.
+NFS can still be leveraged for redundancy on block-level Git data, should be mounted only on the Gitaly servers.
 - From GitLab 11.8 to 12.2, it is possible to use Elasticsearch in a Gitaly setup that doesn't use NFS.
 To use Elasticsearch in these versions, the